desktopsetup/BadDroid/README.md

 ㅤ

-If YOU make some custom Scripts from BadOS id like to know, cause I would love to add more BadOS scripts based off the Flipper Community! if you can my discord is "wiskey#0708"
+If YOU make some custom Scripts from BadDroid id like to know, cause I would love to add more BadDroid scripts based off the Flipper Community! if you want my discord is "wiskey#0708"
 Im also on the offical FlipperZero Discord server where if you want id like to see some.